cri-lab-hbku/Drone-Payload/README.md

 # Drone-Payload

-This page contains recordings of DR SOLO drone sound while carrying different payloads from 0 - 500 grams, with 50 g step.
+This page contains recordings of 3DR SOLO drone sound while carrying different payloads from 0 - 500 grams, with 50 g step.

 ### Equipment